AbdulkadirOzel/github-page-baysanlab/contact/index.md

   main: 1
 ---

-# {% include icon.html icon="fa-regular fa-envelope" %}Contacts
+# {% include icon.html icon="fa-regular fa-envelope" %}Contact

 Baysan Lab and Çakmak Lab are part of Faculty of Computer And Informatics Engineering at Istanbul Technical University.
 Don't hesitate to contact us through any of the provided information.
 We will get back to you as soon as possible.

 **Bioinformatics and Databases Lab Adress:**

-İTÜ Ayazağa Campus, Faculty of Computer and Informatics, 34467 Sarıyer/Istanbul
+İTÜ Ayazağa Campus, School of Computer and Informatics, EEB 5109, 34467 Sarıyer, Istanbul.

 {%
   include button.html